 - if supported by Wellesley, complete and submit the transfer application to MIT Admission by their stated deadline (usually mid-February)

 Wellesley will indicate to MIT its support for the candidacy of an applicant appropriate for this program.
-A student appropriate for support has a grade point average of at least 3.5, no grade below a B in math or sciences courses, strong SAT II scores in math and science fields, and has taken at least one course at MIT in her area of proposed study by the end of the fall of the sophomore year.
-Students should submit the Application for Wellesley Support to Class Dean Alison Black, who together with Professor Banzaert and other faculty members as appropriate to the student’s proposed plan of study, will determine whether Wellesley supports her application to this program.
-The application includes an essay about the student’s interest in this program, describing her proposed major plans at Wellesley and MIT, her plans for a career in engineering (e.g. graduate school, work right away after college, or as grounding for some other career); and most importantly why she wants to do the double degree program (for example, rather than do a four year science or math major at Wellesley plus a coherent package of courses at Olin or MIT).
+A student appropriate for support has a grade point average of at least 3.5, no grade below a B in math or sciences courses, strong SAT II scores in math and science fields, and has taken at least one course at MIT in their area of proposed study by the end of the fall of the sophomore year.
+Students should submit the Application for Wellesley Support in January of their sophomore year.
+The application includes an essay about the student’s interest in this program, a proposed plan to complete both majors at Wellesley and MIT, a plan for the student's future in engineering (e.g. graduate school, work right away after college, or as grounding for some other career); and most importantly a compelling essay on why they want to do the double degree program (for example, rather than a four year science or math major at Wellesley).

-Once admitted to MIT, a student defers admission to MIT by one year, then works with Class Dean Alison Black and her major advisors on plans for a transitional third year at Wellesley (taking courses at MIT as appropriate), and then enrolls at MIT during the fourth and fifth year (taking courses at Wellesley as appropriate).
+If admitted to MIT, a student defers admission to MIT by one year, then works with their major advisors on plans for a transitional third year at Wellesley (taking courses at MIT as appropriate), and then enrolls at MIT during the fourth and fifth year (taking courses at Wellesley as appropriate).
 Both degrees will be awarded at the end of the five years of study.

 For further information about the MIT transfer admission process, contact Jeremy Weprich, MIT Transfer Admissions, email@example.com

 Please see this FAQ for answers to some common questions about the double degree program with MIT.